MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

 ## Microsoft Entra B2B guest access

 Microsoft Entra B2B guest access to SHA-protected applications is possible, but might require steps not in the tutorials.
 One example is Kerberos SSO, when a BIG-IP performs kerberos constrained delegation (KCD) to obtain a service ticket from domain controllers.
-Without a local representation of a local guest user, a domain controller won't honor the request because there's no user.
+Without a local representation of a local guest user, a domain controller doesn't honor the request because there's no user.
 To support this scenario, ensure external identities are flowed down from your Microsoft Entra tenant to the directory used by the application.

 Learn more: [Grant B2B users in Microsoft Entra ID access to your on-premises applications](~/external-id/hybrid-cloud-to-on-premises.md)

 ## Next steps

-You can conduct a proof-of-concept for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition (VE) VM into Azure](f5-bigip-deployment-guide.md).
-To deploy a VM in Azure takes approximately 30 minutes, then you'll have:
+You can conduct a proof-of-concept for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition virutal machne into Azure](f5-bigip-deployment-guide.md).
+To deploy a VM in Azure takes approximately 30 minutes.
+The result is:

 - A secured platform to model a pilot for SHA
-- A pre-production instance for testing new BIG-IP system updates and hotfixes
+- A preproduction instance for testing new BIG-IP system updates and hotfixes

 Identify one or two applications to be published with BIG-IP and protected with SHA.